 "The School for the Study of Canada confirms Trent as ‘the’ place for the study of Canada.
 The school will build on Trent’s existing leadership in Canadian Studies and draw upon Canadian-focused scholarship from other disciplines including Geography, Sociology, Anthropology and Environmental and Resource Studies, reinforcing the study of Canada as a central part of Trent’s broader mission.”

-- Dr. James Conolly, professor of Anthropology, and director of the School for the Study of Canada
+- Dr. James Conolly, professor of Anthropology, and former director of the School for the Study of Canada